GMonteiro74/GMonteiro74/README.md

 - 🔭 I’m a Full Stack Web Developer graduated from Ironhack 🚀
 - 🌱 I’m currently improving my JavaScript and ReactJs skills
-- 👯 I’m looking to collaborate on any React projects that you have!
+- 👉 Check on my projects in my repos!

 ### Languages and Tools